 The term sexual assault, as used by UAS, encompasses the legal definitions of sexual assault contained in Alaska statutes.
 It includes, but is not limited to: rape, acquaintance or date rape, and rape by a stranger.
 Sexual assault is against the law and is defined as sexual misconduct that is forced or coerced against the will of the victim.
 The same definition applies regardless of whether the assailant is a stranger or an acquaintance (date, friend, or someone known casually).
 This type of threat may involve physical violence, coercion, or the threat of harm.

 A person who has been the victim of sexual assault should report the crime to the local police agency.
-The Office of Student Affairs, Advising and Counseling Center, and Student Health Center may provide initial support services for students on the Juneau campus.
-At Sitka and Ketchikan campuses, the local police should be contacted and campus-based counseling staff may serve as resources.
+The Student Resource Center services (advising, conduct, counseling, and the health center) may provide initial support services for student son the Juneau campus.
+At Sitka and Ketchikan campuses, the local police should be contacted and the Juneau based conduct and counseling staff may serve as resources.
 Staff will serve in an advisory role and help refer individuals for appropriate medical, police, judicial, and counseling services.

 Those who report a sexual assault will be advised of the importance of preserving evidence which may be necessary to provide proof for prosecution.
 Sexual assault is a serious crime and victims frequently experience emotional trauma and medical consequences.
 Contacting resources enables victims to receive the professional help they may require.
 It does not commit the victim to further legal action.

 Should the alleged misconduct of a student be subject to review through formal hearing procedures, the accused and accuser will be afforded the opportunity to present relevant information, be accompanied by a support person, and be apprised of the results of the disciplinary review.
-Upon request, as reasonably available, assistance will be provided in changing academic schedules and living arrangements.
+As appropriate, assistance will be provided in changing academic schedules and living arrangements.

 Sexual assault may also be considered a violation of the University of Alaska’s policy against sexual harassment.
 According to the University of Alaska, Board of Regents’ policy (04.08.02), sexual harassment involves unwelcome sexual advances or requests for sexual favors by a member of the campus community when the assailant uses, threatens to use, or implies that submission to, or rejection of such conduct, will have an impact on employment or academic decisions affecting the victim.

 Sexual harassment includes other verbal or physical conduct related to sex when such conduct has the purpose or effect of substantially interfering with an individual’s performance at work or study by creating an intimidating, hostile, or offensive environment in which to work, live, or learn.
-The Office of Student Affairs, and the appropriate dean’s and director’s offices can provide information and referral on issues of sexual harassment.
+The student services staff, and the appropriate dean’s and director’s offices can provide information and referral on issues of sexual harassment.

 In an effort to educate the campus community about sexual assault, acquaintance rape, and other sex offenses, campus sponsored prevention programs are offered on a regular basis during the semester.
-Additional information about the above policy, procedures, and prevention programs offered can be obtained from the Office of Student Affairs.
+Additional information about the above policy, procedures, and prevention programs offered can be obtained from student services.